Hyle33ies/CSC1004-Java-Chatroom/README.md

 ## Introduction

-This is a Java Project for CUHK-SZ Year-1 Course CSC1004.
-It takes 60% of all assessment scheme.
+This is a Java project for the CUHK-SZ Year-1 course, **CSC1004**.
+It accounts for 60% of the overall assessment.
 For more information, please visit [Course Website](https://guiliang.github.io/courses/cuhk-csc-1004/csc_1004.html) and [Project Requirements](https://guiliang.github.io/courses/cuhk-csc-1004/project-topics/chat_room.html).
-This project was finished **in April 2023, if you see this project after 2023, all code here cannot speak for my coding skills!**
+This project was completed in April 2023, so if you're viewing it after that time, **please note that the code may not reflect my current coding skills**!

-This Project implements a Java Chatroom that can support multi-user chatting.
-However, this is just a toy example and poor imitation of a real chatroom and can only run on one's own laptop and currently don't have a cloud server.
-So it cannot serve any real-world purpose.
+This project implements a Java Chatroom that can support multi-user chatting.
+However, it's just a basic example and not a fully-functioning chatroom, as it can only run on a local machine and doesn't have cloud server support.
+So, it's not suitable for real-world use yet.

-All code are open-sourced with as-much-as-possible-user-friendly comments.
-Most of the code are self-explanatory.
+The code is open-source and comes with user-friendly comments as much as possible.
+Most of the code is self-explanatory.

-All code were written in Java.
-The GUI was written in Java AWT and Java Swing.
-The knowledge involved also includes Java Socket Programming, JDBC (Java + mySQL), IOStream, multi-thread Programming and so on.
-Solid Java SE knowledge is also expected in many details like Collection.
+All code was written in Java, with the GUI developed using Java AWT and Java Swing.
+The project also involves Java Socket Programming, JDBC (Java + MySQL), IOStream, multi-thread programming, and other Java SE knowledge like Collections.

-The most tricky part in my mind was the IOstream because there're too many of them and I also had to combine them with Socket Programming and Network Knowledge.
-Some day I spent six hours on the messaging function but finally in vain...
-It took me around 50-60 hours to finish (including reviewing Java Socket Programming knowledge) this sixty-percent-of-one-unit project.
+The most challenging part for me was IOStream, as there are many types to manage and I had to combine them with Socket Programming and Networking knowledge.
+One day I spent six hours on the messaging function without success...
+It took me around 50-60 hours to complete this project, which represents sixty percent of one course unit (including reviewing Java Socket Programming knowledge and stuff like writing this README or recording the video).

-For more detailed explanations about the code, you may jump to the last part of this README.
+For more detailed explanations about the code, please refer to the last part of this README.

-If you are a future student in CUHKSZ learning CSC1004 and encounter problems about this project, feel free to contact me through school email.
+If you're a future CUHKSZ student taking CSC1004 and need help with this project, feel free to contact me through the school email or any other way.

 ID: 122090180